-I’m Stefanie Japel and I’m lucky enough to be a Craftsy instructor and part of the wonderful staff here at Craftsy HQ!
-Recently, I was asked to help a fellow Craftsy Staffer, Jenn, to help sharpen up the points on her shawl and thought that was a great opportunity to document the process and show you how I use blocking wires to block a lace shawl.
+A friend of mine recently asked me to help her sharpen up the points on her shawl.
+I thought that was a great opportunity to document the process and show you how I use blocking wires to block a lace shawl.
 If you’re a long-time blocking wire user, you may do the following steps in a different order, but this works for me.
 Be sure to share your methods in the comments!

-3. Once all the points along that edge have been strung onto the wire, pin the center corner down.
-Use as many pins as you need to secure it (bigger pins are better for this, as they’re much sturdier than the small sewing pins that we had on hand at the office!).
 Start distributing these stitches along the wire to see what the length of the edge is.
-If the points fall off the wire on either end you need to use another wire for length.
+If the points fall off the wire on either end, you need to use another wire for length.
 You may have to pin and re-pin several times throughout the process to adjust the shape.
 Remember that however you pull the shawl out, that’s the shape it’s going to be when it’s dry.